patimapoochai/Project3/README.md

 The project's checklist(what we should be doing) is in the projects tab.

-BTW I'm gonna send this to Jason Leigh so he can see who's slacking off XD
+BTW I'm gonna send this repository to Jason Leigh so he can see who's slacking off XD